Dark Knights of Steel: Main plot

-At the Pierce's castle, Constantine uses alcohol to numb the death of King Jefferson, whom he loved.
-His apprentice Timothy Hunter tries to comfort him and Constantine states that he knows he is a spy for Bruce and that he deliberately fed him misinformation.
-Timothy questions why Constantine told him about the magical assassin and works out that, while he believes in his prophecy that the Els are dangerous, he does not want to start a war.
-Constantine attacks Timothy and leaves him to the mercy of the enchanted Princess Jennifer Pierce.
-Jennifer tells Timothy to leave and warns him that war is coming.
-Timothy reports to the court and states that Jefferson was murdered by Zala, who denies this.
-When everyone is gone, General Waller tells Lara that, if Hippolyta were to die, Diana would become Queen of the Amazons and that her love for Zala would prevent the Amazon army from siding with the Kingdom of Storms.
+Waller tells Lara that, if Hippolyta were to die, Diana would become Queen of the Amazons and that her love for Zala would prevent the Amazon army from siding with the Kingdom of Storms.
 Constantine summons the demon Etrigan and asks to speak to his human host Ra's al Ghul in the hope that he can resurrect Jefferson.
-Ra's explains that the body is too damaged but that he will revive Prince Jacob in exchange for information on Constantine's former wards, the Titans.
-Kal-El flies to Amazonia to try and clear his sister's name and prevent war but Hippolyta stabs him with a magical sword and imprisons him.
-Lois comes to his cell to reveal that Amazonian ships are already enroute to the kingdom.
+Ra's explains that Jefferson's body is too damaged to be revived but agrees to revive Prince Jacob in exchange for information on Constantine's former wards, the Titans.
+Kal-El flies to Amazonia to try and clear his sister's name and prevent war, but Hippolyta stabs him with a magical sword and imprisons him.
+Lois comes to his cell to reveal that Amazonian ships are already en route to the kingdom.

-Ra's brings the resurrected Prince Jacob to Constantine but warns that he cannot return home for the people would surely burn him as an abomination.
-At the Kent farm, Bruce is plagued by nightmares of the El family destroying the world.
-The teenage witch Rachel Roth purges the kryptonite from his blood, saving his life.
-She and her fellow Titans Garfield Logan, Victor Stone, and Koriand'r state that they initially considered letting him die because of how the kingdom has repressed those who wield magic.
-Jonathan and Martha tell Bruce that they understand why he hates magic after what happened to his parents but that he must learn that not everyone who is different is dangerous.
-Ra's, his daughter, Talia and the League of Shades arrive to claim the Titans but they are fought off by Bruce, the Kents and the Titans.
-Richard tracks Bruce to the farm and tells him of King Jefferson's death, though Bruce refuses to return to the castle.
-Jonathan tells him that he has the power to prevent the war and must go back.
+Ra's brings the resurrected Prince Jacob to Constantine but warns that he cannot return home, for the people would surely burn him as an abomination.
+At the Kent farm, Bruce is healed by Rachel Roth, who purges the kryptonite from his blood.
+She and her fellow Titans Garfield Logan, Victor Stone, and Koriand'r of Tamaran state that they initially considered letting him die because of how the kingdom has repressed those who wield magic.
+Ra's, his daughter Talia al Ghul, and the League of Shades arrive to claim the Titans but are fought off by Bruce, the Kents, and the Titans.